bullinteractive/hotel-engine-code-exercise/README.md

-## Github Search, Filter and Sort - React Code Exercise
+# Github Search, Filter and Sort - React Code Exercise

+Just a project used to apply for a job a lil bit ago.

+## Getting Started

+- Clone this repo locally
+- Run `npm install` to install some fun package stuff
+- Run `npm start` to make this thingy show up in your browser
+- Shoot me an email if this doesn't work.
+I haven't maintained it cause its just a old demo but I did get it up and running locally so it should be fine.

 ### Personal Goal

 Based on the create-react-app starting point, create a project folder structure suited for reusable components, responsive HOC layouts and a store for state management using only hooks based on a Redux workflow with middleware for side effects (this is a new approach for me).
 Optimize the project to minimize the amount of API calls needed but without letting the data get too “stale”.
 Write tests for at least 80% coverage.
 Utilize styled-components as much as possible.

 ### Additional packages

 - `styled-components` for better scoped components
 - `axios` for consistent promises and data handling
 - `react-icons` for some UI polish
 - `react-router-dom` for managing user flow throughout
 - `use-reducer-logger` in a attempt to replicate the helpful redux extensions to visualize the state of the project

 ### Tasks

 - [x] Create project structure conducive to reusable components and managing state with a Redux-like approach using useContext, useReducer, a way to manage side-effects and hopefully log the state somewhere
 - [x] Create layout HOC’s
 - [x] Create responsive scaffolding using styled-component approach
 - [x] Create interactive UI elements to show state (loading, disabled, error, etc)
 - [x] Create pages for all results